deva666/Peko/README.md

 }
 ```

-And when activity get's recreated in `onCreate` function:
+And when this Activity gets recreated in one of the Activity lifecycle functions, e.g.`onCreate`:
 ```kotlin

 //check if we have a request already (or some other way you detect screen orientation)